chrschmidt/aoc/README.md

 See <https://adventofcode.com> for more information on what this is about.

-Written in GNU awk, if needed augmented with bash.
+Written in GNU awk, if needed augmented with other languages.

 part1.awk and, if existing, part2.awk are what's used for the solution.